 Classes and Groups most days at 10 AM.
 These include:

-Tuesday- Group that includes the following topics, conflict resolution, depression, domestic violence prevention, money management, and many more!
+Wednesday-Group that includes the following topics: Boundaries, conflict resolution, depression, domestic violence prevention, money management, and many more!

 Thursday- Christian 12 step program using Celebrate Recovery Materials.